Taste of Belgium

 After meeting her husband Chris while he was studying abroad in Colombia, Isis moved to the United States.
 Here, she would often make arepas for parties and gatherings, and her friends and family seemed to love them!
 Isis always enjoyed sharing her culture and expressing her creativity through food so she began to mull over the idea of opening her own restaurant.
 Once she and Chris were turned on to Findlay Market’s newest project, the Findlay Kitchen, the pair knew they had found a way to make Isis’s dreams become reality.

 The Kitchen has been absolutely vital in turning The Arepa Place into a viable business for the Arrieta-Dennis’.
-Without the help, advice and support from Kitchen staff, Isis’s road to running a business would be a lot bumpier.
-Isis loves the sense of community that has grown within Findlay Kitchen so far.
-She feels as though the Kitchen has provided her with a new family to help support her and watch her business grow.
+Without the help, advice and support from Kitchen staff, Isis’s road to running a business would have been a lot bumpier.
+What started out as small stand has grown into a full-fledged storefront business.
+You can find Isis and her amazing arepas on the Southside of the market.